akazemian/untrained_models_of_visual_cortex/README.md

 - Please download (only) the folder models (/model_features/models).

-- Navigate to the repo folder and install requieremnts:
+- Navigate to the repo folder and install requirements:
 ```
 pip install -r requirements.txt
 ```